robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ Sometimes the answer to this question is going to be “no.” Likewise, sometimes jumping through hoops to avoid a subclass outright won’t be worth it.

 ^ In those cases we can apply the same approaches we’ve considered already.
-For example, we would want to make sure that distinct responsibilities are being handled by distinct types.
-By factoring responsibilities out of the subclass, we avoid making assumptions about the superclass.
-After all, no SDK change will ever invalidate an assumption you haven’t made.
+For example, we would want to make sure that distinct responsibilities are factored into distinct types.
+By factoring responsibilities out of the subclass, we avoid making assumptions about its superclass, and thereby introducing implicit dependencies.

-^ You can think of this as coding defensively.
-In Objective-C, best practice for categories on another party’s types—whether Apple’s or a third-party—is to prefix the method names so as to avoid collisions.

-^ Likewise, you can insulate your code from future change—and future coupling!—by minimizing the interfaces that your code operates on, and therefore assumes.

 ^ As with everything else we’ve discussed, this is a matter of discipline: good habits make better code.
-It’s the same way with making sure we don’t couple too tightly to our own classes, subclass or otherwise.
+Subclass or otherwise, tight coupling is risky.

 ---